-The point is that digital technology is the key to accelerating The Japanese government has been advancing its initiative app "Smart Life Designer" released in April 2022, was created to nurture and support startups as part of Japan's growth by combining, through digital technology, the know-how of strategy.
-In response to this movement, we have the ability the retail business, pension business and workplace business. to provide diverse services to support startups that are aiming The app has dramatically expanded opportunities to make online or non-face-to-face contact with the asset-formation for significant growth.
-These services include capital allocation strategies and business owner support through collaboration generation, who were used to face-to-face services in the past.
+The point is that digital technology is the key to accelerating such collaboration and integration.
+Digital technology has the potential power to integrate disparate elements at an extraordinary speed and scale.
+For example, the smartphone app "Smart Life Designer" released in April 2022, was created by combining, through digital technology, the know-how of the retail business, pension business and workplace business.
+The app has dramatically expanded opportunities to make online or non-face-to-face contact with the asset-formation generation, who were used to face-to-face services in the past.